 Is a Christian denied a pleasurable life?
 Are we relegated to lives of drab monotony and duty?
-David Maas ponders these questions from the standpoint of the drives God created in humankind, concluding that there is a godly way to fulfill our desires for pleasure.
+On the contrary, we are created to experience pleasure.

 John Ritenbaugh, relating some insights from economist Gary North, an unusually religious man who has authored (or co-authored) over 60 books, all demonstrating a clear support of biblically-based law and economics, examines some of the causes of poverty a. . .